Motion to Validate Service: a Request for Court Order to Confirm Acceptance of Document Service | Vescio Legal Services

 a Request for Court Order to Confirm Acceptance of Document Service

-Question: How can a Motion to Validate Service help my Small Claims case?
+Question: Can a paralegal help me file a Motion to Validate Service in Ontario if my Small Claims document was served improperly?

 A Document Served Improperly May Be Deemed Served

-When the intended recipient receives a document in a manner that falls outside the Rules of the Small Claims Court, O. Reg.
-258/98, a rule to address this situation is lacking; and consequently, reference to the Rules of Civil Procedure, R.R.O.
+The Rules of the Small Claims Court, O. Reg.
+258/98, lack a specific rule dealing with the situation where the intended recipient receives a document in a manner outside of the prescribed Rules.
+Consequently, in such a scenario, it becomes essential to refer to the Rules of Civil Procedure, R.R.O.
 1990, Reg.
-194, is necessary.
-Under the Rules of Civil Procedure, validation of service is permitted and a party may initiate a Motion to Validate Service.
-The relevant sections in both the Rules of the Small Claims Court and the Rules of Civil Procedure are:
+194, where there is a provision for validating service via a Motion to Validate Service.
+The pertinent sections in the Rules of the Small Claims Court and the Rules of Civil Procedure are as follows:

 Matters Not Covered in Rules